robalb/x86-64-playground/emscripten_blink/readme.md

-## todo
+## scaffolding todo

-setup symlink based patches: create init.sh that will clone blink and copy the symlinks, then call emconfigure
+move the blinkenlights fork in a dedicated repo, use git submodules from here

-## plan
+## roadmap

 - figure out bytes transfer between asm and js (endianness in js?)
 - create demo where bytes are sent from js to c, and vice versa